 The Joint Comission of the M.Sc.
 Polymer Science program plays the role of a faculty.
 It consists of the following members:

-Reimund Gerhard, Professor (substitute) Svetlana Santer, Professor (substitute) Helmut Schlaad, Professor Joachim Koetz, Professor (substitute) André Laschewsky, Professor (substitute) Dieter Neher, Professor, Examination Committee (substitute) Abdul Rauf, Student Deputy (substitute)
+Reimund Gerhard, Professor (substitute) Svetlana Santer, Professor (substitute) Helmut Schlaad, Professor Joachim Koetz, Professor (substitute) André Laschewsky, Professor (substitute) Dieter Neher, Professor, Examination Committee Alejandro Martinez Guajardo, Student Deputy

 Please send all inqueries to the joint office: